Gradual Fine-Tuning for Flow Matching Models: Discussion

 \paragraph{Tractable Reformulation.} Although the GFT objective \eqref{eq:GFT_objective_PM} provides a simple and elegant formulation for gradual fine-tuning of flow-based models, it cannot be directly optimized for two reasons.
-First, it implicitly depends on the vector field \(v_q\) through the path measure \(\mathbb{P}_q\).
-The use of \(v_q\) requires knowledge of the score or density of the target distribution \(q\), which is impossible under the assumption that \(q\) is only known through a set of samples \(\mathcal{D}\).
+First, it implicitly depends on the vector field \(v_q\) through the path measure \(\mathbb{P}_q\), which is unknown during fine-tuning.
 Second, the objective is defined over the space of path measures, which are not differentiable with respect to the model parameters \(\theta\).
 Fundamentally, the neural network being optimized during fine-tuning represents the drift term of the SDE which induces the path measure \(\mathbb{P}_\theta\), not the measure itself.
 In order to perform optimization, the objective must be rewritten in terms of the corresponding drift terms of each path measure.
 In the following proposition, we demonstrate that the application of Girsanov's Theorem achieves this result. \begin{proposition} Let \(\mathbb{P}_f\) and \(\mathbb{P}_g\) be path measures induced by SDEs with drift terms \(f_t\) and \(g_t\), respectively.
 Assume that these processes share the diffusion coefficient \(\sigma_t\), are mutually absolutely continuous, and draw initial samples from the same source distribution.
 Following Girsanov's theorem, the KL divergence between these path measures is given by:

 Proof given in Appendix \ref{ap:PL_KL}. \end{proposition} We apply Proposition \ref{pr:KL_Girsanov} to (\ref{eq:GFT_objective_PM}) to write the tractable form of the GFT objective (details given in Appendix \ref{ap:Prac_Impl}).
 Note that we set \(\sigma_t = \textit{I}\), as we find that this leads to empirically strong results while maintaining simplicity.